benwzj/benwzj.github.io/_drafts/2024-07-25-react-router.md

 title: Router in React
 date: 2024-07-25
 category: React
-tags: React Router Remix Next.js
+tags: React Router Remix Next.js Vite
+toc:
+  - name: Overview
+  - name: Write your own Router
+  - name: React Router
+  - name: References
 ---

+## Overview

 Routing is the skeleton of every web application.
 Many React framework come with router, like Next.js.
-But if you are using Create React App, It doesn't include page routing.
-And React Router is the most popular solution.
+If you are using Create React App, It doesn't include page routing.
+React Router is the most popular solution.
+Nowaday, Using React framework is a popular way to write React app.
+So React Router create their framework as well.
+It is called Remix.

-Of course, you can write your own Router if your appllication is small and simple.
+You can write your own Router if your appllication is small and simple.

 ## Write your own Router

 Basic ideas are:
 - using `Context`.
 - Using APIs: `window.location.pathname`, `window.addEventListener('popstate', handler)`, `window.removeEventListener('popstate', handler);`, `window.history.pushState({}, '', to);`